iWriteGigs

 C The frequency of arrests of blacks for sale of cocaine and heroin in proportion to whites

-D The frequency of arrests of black in proportion to whites
+D The frequency of police shooting of blacks in proportion to whites

 Question #60

-A None of the U.S. states meet international standards for police use of force requiring legislation to state that lethal force may be used as a last resort.
+A One-third of the U.S. states meet international standards for police use of force requiring legislation to state that lethal force may be used as a last resort.

-C One-third of the U.S. states meet international standards for police use of force requiring legislation to state that lethal force may be used as a last resort.
+C None of the U.S. states meet international standards for police use of force requiring legislation to state that lethal force may be used as a last resort.

-D All of the U.S. states meet international standards for police use of force requiring legislation to state that lethal force may be used as a last resort.
+D Half of the U.S. states meet international standards for police use of force requiring legislation to state that lethal force may be used as a last resort.